Luigian/Php_Piscine/day04/ex01/README.md

-# Piscine_Php / day04 / ex01 : Create account
+# Php_Piscine / day04 / ex01 : Create account

 ## Description
 The objective of this exercise was to create a page named index.html that contains a form allowing to create an account with a username and a password.
 A valid account consist of a username and a not blank password (no empty chain), if the password is empty return “ERROR\n”.
 In case of success return “OK\n”.